backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElastiCache DVA.md

 	- *Missing Data until it is added / updated in the DB*.
 	- So *nothing will be done if there is a cache miss*.
 	- Mitigation is to implement Lazy Loading strategy as well for cache miss scenario.
+	- The **cache will become large and expensive** because the infrequently requested data is also written to the cache.

 - Python pseudocode
 	- ![[attachments/Pasted image 20220514104053.png]]